pratheekreddy/Softwaree_Engineering/_posts/Terraform CLI.md

 The `terraform output` command is used to extract the value of an output variable from the state file.

 The `terraform show` command is used to provide human-readable output from a state or plan file.

+<h3>Challanges faced </h3>

+Initially faced issue while installing terraform cli in ubuntu as my laptop was running in insecure mode(turned it off as i was facing challanges with wifi). when i turned it to secured mode, it installed perfectly fine.